-The comprehensive reports that follow evaluate the integrity and performance of BruxZir® Solid Zirconia.
+The comprehensive reports that follow evaluate the integrity and performance of BruxZir® Zirconia.
 Biomaterials research, university studies and clinician reports were completed in order to examine how well a variety of materials embody the characteristics vital to high-quality dental restorations.
 Performance assessments, including long-term data, show that BruxZir restorations are excellent alternatives to PFMs and cast gold restorations.
-Furthermore, tests that evaluate strength, wear and translucency affirm the advantages of BruxZir Solid Zirconia compared to other all-ceramic restorations.
+Furthermore, tests that evaluate strength, wear and translucency affirm the advantages of BruxZir Zirconia compared to other all-ceramic restorations.

-Conclusions: Over the five-year evaluation period, BruxZir Solid Zirconia Crowns and Bridges has proven to be an excellent restoration with respect to esthetics and dependability.
+Conclusions: Over the five-year evaluation period, BruxZir Zirconia Crowns and Bridges has proven to be an excellent restoration with respect to esthetics and dependability.
 It is highly recommended for posterior crowns and three- and four-unit bridges as well as implant-supported crowns and bridges.
-In select cases, in can be used confidently for anterior restorations.
+In select cases, it can be used confidently for anterior restorations.
 It received a 97% clinical rating.

 Translucency of CAD/CAM Ceramics

 The Dental Advisor

 Specimens of the zirconia products were more translucent at 0.5 mm thickness than at 1.0 mm thickness.
 At the 0.5 mm thickness, the translucency parameter ranged from 10.3 to 10.7, and BruxZir was significantly more translucent than the other three products.
 At the 1.0 mm thickness, the translucency parameter ranged from 7.1 to 7.8, and BruxZir was significantly more translucent than Zenostar® Zr and Lava™ Plus.
 Translucency parameter was a function of wavelength when measured between 360–750 nm in reflection.